d2l-ai/d2l-en/chapter_introduction/index.md

 Farm robots will likely reduce the cost for organic farming but they will also automate harvesting operations.
-This phase of the industrial revolution may have profound consequences on large swaths of society (truck drivers and shop assistants are some of the most common jobs in many states).
+This phase of the industrial revolution may have profound consequences on large swaths of society, since truck drivers and shop assistants are some of the most common jobs in many countries.
-Furthermore, statistical models, when applied without care can lead to racial, gender or age bias and raise reasonable concerns about procedural fairness if automated to drive consequential decisions.
+Furthermore, statistical models, when applied without care can lead to racial, gender, or age bias and raise reasonable concerns about procedural fairness if automated to drive consequential decisions.
 It is important to ensure that these algorithms are used with care.